the-abhinav-sharma/cc-backend-ai/README.md

-Repo for connecting with OpenAI's Gernerative AI framework
+Repo for connecting with OpenAI's Generative AI framework